 Sargy Atlasova shares with Girl Power Talk her aspirational journey as a traveller, learner, and social worker.

 I was born in the small, remote indigenous community of Oymyakon, Russia and I lived there through high school.
 Though I lived in one place, I had been exposed to a lot of different cultures thanks to the number of exchange programs my home university hosted.
-I had the opportunity to interact with students from different nations like Canada, the USA, and Norway and take part in quite a few international conferences and forums.
+I had an opportunity to interact with students from different nations like Canada, the USA, and Norway and take part in quite a few international conferences and forums.
 I believe this is where I built my addiction to travelling and exploring new cultures.
 Subsequently, I wanted this passion to translate into my career path.

 I moved to St. Petersburg after high school with the aim to travel as much as possible.
 Since then, I have visited over 69 countries and I have friends worldwide.
 I have built wonderful relations in all different cultures and countries, mainly due to couch surfing and other ex-pat communities!
 These strong bonds are truly the gems of my life.
 It has also helped me build my communication skills and vocabulary.
 While travelling, I try to become a part of different communities, and I also like to work and volunteer.
 For example, I sometimes teach English for free because I believe knowledge is something that must always be shared.